-Witness inspiring public lectures that address some of the most complex and pressing challenges facing the world today and ask questions of people who have been witness to - and, in some cases, participants in major world events.
+These inspiring public lectures have addressed some of the most complex and pressing challenges facing the world today and have asked questions of people who have been witness to - and, in some cases, participants in major world events.

 The Speaker of the House of Commons is one of the most senior offices in the British parliamentary system.
 Though, in the modern era, expected to be politically impartial, in a near 700-year history of the role Speakers have never been shy of courting controversy, even if it means setting themselves against monarchs and prime ministers.

 Few, however, can claim to have attracted quite the global attention of the Rt.
 Hon.
 John Bercow, Speaker of the House of Commons for a decade until standing down from the role in October 2019.
 It was during the Brexit debates in the House of Commons that his declared intention to ensure that parliament held the government to account was made plain.

 In recent years, he has clashed with Theresa May and, subsequently, Boris Johnson over the legislative agenda on Brexit.
 More widely, he has been praised for his efforts to enable MPs greater scrutiny of government ministers, perhaps no more so than December 2018 when he allowed an alliance of opposition MPs to bring forward a motion of contempt in the government.